 Step 4.
-Create blog and up the server using Jekyll.
+Create a blog and up the server using Jekyll.

-Change to newly created directory idrootblog or the new name which you have given at the time of using command jekyll:
+idrootblog or the new name which you have given at the time of using command Jekyll:

-Start the Jekyll application and replace below mentioned ip address with your ip:
+Start the Jekyll application and replace the below-mentioned IP address with your IP:

 Step 5.
 Accessing Jekyll.